jdswinbank/edit-parmdb/README.rst

    :alt: Example of outliers
    :width: 50%

-   Observe the two low amplitude outliers marked with crosses in this gain solution.
+   Observe the two low amplitude outliers marked with (faint; apologies) crosses in this gain solution.
 When these gains are used to calibrate the target field, peaks in amplitude will result.

 ``edit_parmdb.py`` makes it easy to strip such outliers from the gain solutions by clipping at some multiple of the RMS around the median.